Jayadavv/Jayadavv/README.md

 ### 💡 *About Me*

 I'm always on a quest to solve data-driven problems and enhance decision-making processes through data insights.
-My journey has involved working on diverse projects ranging from election data analysis to job market trends, all while leveraging Python, SQL, and cloud-based technologies.
+My journey has involved working on diverse projects ranging from election data analysis to cars24 website analysis, all while leveraging Python, SQL, and cloud-based technologies.
 I believe in the power of teamwork and collaboration to bring innovative solutions to life.

 - 🔭 *Current Project:* Lok Sabha Election Data Analysis using Streamlit and MySQL
 - 🌱 *Learning Focus:* Enhancing my skills in Generative AI and advanced data visualization techniques